-Relatives noticed he was missing, and a quick check in Sand Cave confirmed the worst.
-Rescuers came in search of him, and for more than two weeks the rescuers attempted by various means to extract him.
+Relatives noticed that he was missing, and a quick check in Sand Cave confirmed the worst.
+Rescuers came in search of him, and for the over two weeks the rescuers attempted by various means to extract him.
 Engineers and geologists were called in, and when more conventional means failed, miners began digging a shaft to reach him.